dylandlr/stac.club/content/events.md

 <center><h2>Interested in only certain Events?</h2></center>

-If you would like to reccomend any event ideas, send us an email at:
+If you would like to recommend any event ideas, send us an email at:

 #### stacc.rellis@gmail.com